Office 365 Clutter Reminder

 July 24th, 2018

-Last week, Systems and Security announced the launch of our new Shared Drive Management Portal.
+Last week, Systems and Networking announced the launch of our new Shared Drive Management Portal.
 As a Shared Drive owner, the portal allows you and your Delegated

 Administrators to add and delete members from your Departmental Shared drive.